AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/microsoft-sql-server.md

 1. Make sure your server allows connections over TCP/IP and mixed mode authentication.

-1. Make sure your firewall will allow our server\'s dedicated IP to connect.
+1. Make sure your firewall will allow our server's dedicated IP to connect.

-   You can find the IP address we will use to connect to your server on the connections section of your \"settings\" page.
+   You can find the IP address we will use to connect to your server on the connections section of your "settings" page.

 1. Create a user that we will use to log into your database server.
 You have two options; either via UI or via a query:
     * UI